Skip to Content

 When you contact BCLS, our staff will begin by asking you for information about yourself and your matter.
 It is necessary to collect this information for our own records, to ensure that we may be able to assist you and because our funders require some of the information.
 No identifying information is ever provided to the funders.
 All information collected is strictly confidential.

-Staff and volunteers are bound both by law and our own policies and procedures not to disclose any information provided by you without your permission, unless required by law, the community legal centre's accreditation scheme or our insurer.
+Staff and volunteers are bound both by law and our own policies and procedures not to disclose any information provided by you without your permission, unless required by law; pursuant to the Community Legal Centres Queensland accreditation scheme; or by our insurer.
 BCLS is committed to supporting the National Privacy Principles and our procedures relating to personal information are designed to ensure that you are fully protected under Australian privacy laws.

 Feedback may be provided by individual clients and stakeholders on their own initiative or in response to requests from BCLS.
 Individual clients and stakeholders may provide feedback by taking part in BCLS Client Satisfaction Survey, completing a Client Evaluation Form (can be provided upon request and is also available on our website) or by making a complaint to the Centre.